liayin/blog/_posts/2021-3-29-literature-crime.md

 ###### Race & Criminal Justice System:
 - [Feigenberg & Miller (2021)](https://pubs.aeaweb.org/doi/pdfplus/10.1257/pol.20180688): "Racial Divisions and Criminal Justice: Evidence from Southern State Courts"
     - The US criminal justice system is exceptionally punitive.
 We test whether racial heterogeneity is one cause, exploiting cross-jurisdiction variation in punishment severity in four Southern states.
 We estimate the causal effect of jurisdiction on arrest outcomes using a fixed effects model that incorporates extensive charge and defendant controls.
 We validate our estimates using defendants charged in multiple jurisdictions.
-Consistent with a model of ingroup bias in electorate preferences, the relationship between local severity and Black population share follows an inverted U-shape.
-Within states, defendants are 27–54 percent more likely to be incarcerated in “peak” heterogeneous jurisdictions than in homogeneous jurisdictions.
-We estimate that confinement rates and race-based confinement rate gaps would fall by 15 percent if all jurisdictions adopted the severity of homogeneous jurisdictions within their state.
+Consistent with a model of ingroup bias in electorate preferences, the relationship between local severity and Black population share follows an inverted U-shape.
+Within states, defendants are 27–54 percent more likely to be incarcerated in “peak” heterogeneous jurisdictions than in homogeneous jurisdictions.
+We estimate that confinement rates and race-based confinement rate gaps would fall by 15 percent if all jurisdictions adopted the severity of homogeneous jurisdictions within their state.
 (JEL H76, J15, K42)

 - [Alston & Owens (2021)](https://www.mackenziealston.com/research)
     - Title: Does Black and Blue Matter?: An Experimental Investigation of Race and Perceptions of Police Bias